Help me plan my trip

 Welcome to Vietnam and Ho Chi Minh

-Welcome to Vietnam.
-Upon arrival at Tan Son Nhat Airport, obtain your Vietnam visa ( with pre-approval letter) , and then clear Immigration and Customs.
-After collecting your baggage, exit the airport to meet outside a local Guide of Asianway travel .
-He/she will be holding a sign with your names on it.
+He/she will be holding a sign with your name on it.
 Please note that local guides are not allowed inside the airport.
 From the airport, you will be privately transferred to your lovely hotel.
 Settle in and enjoy the rest of the day at your leisure.

-Evening enjoy a dinner at local restaurant.
+Evening enjoys dinner at a local restaurant.

 Stay overnight in Ho Chi Minh